 Jon has been working in the retail industry for more than 15 years and has been employed by some world-leading brands.
 He’s currently collaborating with a number of technology companies and their retail clients.
 We’ve asked him to write a series of blogs covering his experiences and reflections.
-In this blog, we’ve asked him to consider: The impact that the pandemic has had on the adoption of digital technology.
+In this blog, he'll be considering the pandemic and how it's accelerated digital transformation.

 Whilst this pandemic has deprived us of so many liberties that we previously took for granted, it’s also been the chance for reflection.
-A great time for reading and developing new skills.
+It's a great time for reading and developing new skills.
 I’ve personally never read so many commentaries and articles on the impact to the workplace, the economy and society in general.

-What we are seeing is the companies that were already progressing well on this journey pre-pandemic are the ones coming out of the first lockdown period, in the strongest position.
+What we are seeing is the companies that were already progressing well on this journey pre-pandemic are the ones coming out of the first lockdown period in the strongest position.

 Many are citing significant numbers of new customers transacting on their eCommerce channel.
 For others, it may be converting previous bricks and mortar customers to digital ones.
 The vast majority are seeing increased eCommerce sales, leading to new business challenges in fulfilment and inventory management.